Application workflow to prevent registration support organizations from violating the Administrative Scrivener Act.

 1. Violation under a different pretext:

-- Despite the pretext, creating documents for submission to immigration authorities is illegal after the Reiwa 8th year amendment.
+- Despite the pretext, creating immigration submission documents is illegal after the Reiwa 8th year amendment.

 2. Cases including application agency in a "full-service package":

-- Contracting for document creation and submission services for residency status under names like "foreign employee recruitment support package" or "registration support full service."
+- Contracting for document creation and submission agency for residency status applications under names like "foreign employee recruitment support package" or "full registration support service."

-- As part of the services fall under the exclusive business of administrative scriveners, the entire package poses a risk.
+- Since part of the service falls under the exclusive business of administrative scriveners, the entire package is at risk.

 **RakuVisa Mechanism: Design to Avoid Administrative Scrivener Law Violations**